abraker95/Hit-offset-bot/README.md

 roughly 2.5 minutes to collect all replays.
 This is required due to rate limits for downloading replays, and doing it any faster may result the server replying with a "too many request" error.

+### Setup:

+Discord token id needs to be filled in run.py. osu! login info needs to be filled in online/login.py to allow the retrieval of replays.

 ### Usage:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`.get [beatmap id] | [beatmap link]`